Gtkpod

 Most digital audio players permit the user to browse and access their content via an interface closely related to the underlying file system. iPods, on the other hand, employ a proprietary database file for managing all the metadata associated with their content.
 Because of this, an iPod cannot recognize files that have been copied directly into the low-level file system unless its music database has been appropriately modified.
 This task is usually performed by iTunes, but since Apple has only released versions for Mac OS X and Windows, gtkpod provides the needed support for other operating systems.

-Starting with version 0.93, the code that handles the iPod access has been separated as libgpod, a shared library that allows other projects to provide iPod support as well.
+Starting with version 0.93, the code that handles the iPod access had been separated as libgpod, a shared library that allows other projects to provide iPod support within their applications.
 It is currently used by popular players such as Rhythmbox and Amarok.